Datacorruptor/MultiThreadDownloaderGUI/README.md

 # Installation

 ## windows
-1.Clone repository
+1. Clone repository
-2.Run start.bat
+2. Run start.bat

 ## other
-1.Clone repository
+1. Clone repository
-2.Run "python3 main.py"
+2. Run "python3 main.py"

 # How to use
 insert direct link to a file in the bottom text field and click the "GO" button at the bottom.